 Google has the deepest pockets and the most integrated hardware, so a ‘Yes’ for Gemini is good value at the current price.

-Rumors are circulating of the release of Gemini 2.5 Ultra later this year, and buying ‘Yes’ at 28¢ offers a potential 3.5x return.
-If Google manages to clinch the top spot on the Arena leaderboard by December, every 28¢ investment could turn into $1.00.
+Rumors are circulating of the release of Gemini 2.5 Ultra later this year, and buying ‘Yes’ at 16.4¢ offers the chance at a big return.

 If you, like many others, believe the era of OpenAI dominance has ended, this is a high-probability ‘No’ that looks likely to protect your money, even if the returns are on the modest side.